Guantánamo Bay: History

 The original inhabitants of the bay, the Taínos, called it Guantánamo.
 Christopher Columbus landed in 1494, naming it Puerto Grande.
 On landing, Columbus' crew found Taíno fishermen preparing a feast for the local chieftain.
-When Spanish settlers took control of Cuba, the bay became a vital harbor on the south side of the island.
+When Spanish settlers took control of Cuba, the bay became a vital harbor on the island's south side.

 The bay was briefly renamed as "Cumberland Bay" when a British expeditionary force captured it in 1741 during the War of Jenkins' Ear.
 British Admiral, Edward Vernon, arrived with a force of eight warships and 4,000 soldiers with plans to march on Santiago de Cuba.
 However, local Spanish colonial troops defeated him and forced him to withdraw or face becoming a prisoner.
 In late 1760, two Royal Navy frigates, HMS Trent and HMS Boreas cut out the French privateers Vainquer and Mackau, which were hiding in the bay.
 The French were also forced to burn the Guespe, another privateer, to prevent her capture.

 During the Spanish–American War of 1898, the U.S. Navy fleet attacking Santiago needed shelter from the summer hurricane season.
 They chose Guantánamo because of its excellent harbor.
 U.S. Marines landed with naval support in the invasion of Guantánamo Bay in June 1898.
-As they moved inland, however, Spanish resistance increased and the Marines required support from Cuban scouts.
+As they moved inland, however, Spanish resistance increased, and the Marines required support from Cuban scouts.

-Guantanamo Bay interested U.S military planners due to its geographical location in the Caribbean.
+Guantanamo Bay is of interest to U.S. military planners due to its geographical location in the Caribbean.
 It became a strategic location in defending the Panama Canal and the southern US coast.
 It was also a natural haven for naval vessels in the region.
 Due to other factors, it pushed the US to consider the area as a suitable location for a Naval Base.

 The Guantanamo Bay Naval Base surrounds the southern portion of the bay.